mstksg/inCode/copy/entries/functional-models.md

     take for granted when writing Haskell, but in other languages, without purity, no model is sound.

-4. A *strong expressive type system* makes this all reasonable to work with.
+4. A *strong expressive static type system* makes this all reasonable to work with.
 A strong type system tells us how we are allowed to combine outputs and inputs of functions, how we can combine parameters, what values parameters contains, what parameters a given model contains, etc.; without this knowledge, it would be impossible to sanely write complex programs.

     We sometimes even gained insight simply from thinking, in advance, what the types of our combinators were.
-And, if we can phrase our combinators in terms of our types, the compiler will often be able to write our entire program for us.
+And, if we can phrase our combinators in terms of our types, the compiler will often be able to write our entire program for us --- something only possible for statically typed languages.

 If you drop any one of these pieces, you are left with something very clumsy as a result.
 In an imperative or object-oriented setting with inexpressive or